 If you’re not pregnant, your period is how your uterus sheds that extra lining.
 If you are pregnant, that lining stays put and you don’t get your normal flow.
 This is why a missed period is often the earliest sign of pregnancy.

 Of course, a delayed or missed period doesn’t always mean you’re pregnant.
 If your body is under a lot of stress or you have a hormonal imbalance, you could be experiencing an irregular menstrual cycle.

-What other symptoms can be early signs of pregnancy?
+16 other early signs of pregnancy

 Every person – and every pregnancy – is different.
 So, if you are pregnant, you’ll likely experience a unique combination of common, not-so-common and sometimes overlapping symptoms.
 And, they may show up earlier or later than expected.
 Here are more than a dozen possible symptoms of early pregnancy.